chiragjp/quantvoe/README.md

 When computing any association between an X and an Y variable -- like coffee and heart attacks, wine and mortality, or weight and type 2 diabetes onset, different modeling strategies can often yield different or even conflicting results.
 We refer to this as "vibration of effects," and it permeates any field that uses observational data (which is most fields).
-We build this package to model vibration of effects, fitting hundreds, thousands, potentially millions of models to show exactly how consistent an association output is.
+Modeling vibration of effects allows researchers to figure out what the most robust and reliable associations are, which is ensuring our models are actually useful.
+We built this package to measure vibration of effects, fitting hundreds, thousands, potentially millions of models to show exactly how consistent an association output is.
 Quant_voe can be used for everything from clinical to economic data to tackle this problem, moving observational data science towards consistent reproducibility.

 ## Theory